auroraextensions/whiteboard/docs/AbstractRepositoryCompositor.md

 In constract to `AbstractRepository`, which is an `abstract` class that implements `AbstractRepositoryInterface`, you could make use of PHP traits to achieve a similar result.
-This approach provides looser coupling by eliminating inheritance and utilizing a `trait` as the vehicle for satisfying the service contract imposed by `AbstractRepositoryInterface`.
+With regards to `AbstractRepository`, this approach provides looser coupling by eliminating inheritance and utilizing a trait as the vehicle for satisfying the service contract enforced by `AbstractRepositoryInterface`.

 ## Usage